ColdWeatherBoyy/note-taker/README.md

 ## Installation

 No steps required, just visit site and use!
+Hooray.

 ## Usage